FuelLabs/fuel-core/fuel-txpool/README.md

 Graph will be needed for relationship between dependable transactions so that if one of them get included/removed/replaced we need to know what to do with their dependent children.
 We will need map of all outputs in same structure so that we can fast search them.
 That would be something like `HashMap<UtxoId, CoinState>` and `HashMap<ContractId,ContractState>` for both Coin and Contract state.

-### Block inclusion Algorithm
+### Block inclusion algorithm

-It is most straightforward one: take PriceSort and iterate over transaction.
-DependencyGraph inclusion guarantee us that every transaction in that sorted array can be included, but only after execution that transactions we would be sure that is can go inside block.
+It is most straightforward one: take PriceSort and iterate over transactions.
+DependencyGraph inclusion guarantees us that every transaction in the sorted array can be included, but only after executing those transactions we can be sure that is can be included in the block.

 ## Future work